oxsecurity/megalinter/docs/descriptors/ruby_rubocop.md

                                      Only output safe-correctable offense messages
                                      when combined with --display-only-correctable.

-Auto-correction:
+Autocorrection:
-    -a, --auto-correct               Auto-correct offenses (only when it's safe).
+    -a, --autocorrect                Autocorrect offenses (only when it's safe).
+        --auto-correct               (same, deprecated)
         --safe-auto-correct          (same, deprecated)
+    -A, --autocorrect-all            Autocorrect offenses (safe and unsafe).
+        --auto-correct-all           (same, deprecated)
-    -A, --auto-correct-all           Auto-correct offenses (safe and unsafe) --disable-uncorrectable      Used with --auto-correct to annotate any offenses that do not support autocorrect
+        --disable-uncorrectable      Used with --autocorrect to annotate any offenses that do not support autocorrect
                                      with `rubocop:todo` comments.